Simo56/APT-TS/README.md

 http://localhost:port (replace 'port' with the configured port)

+the output files can be found at this path inside the docker container: /usr/src/app/resultFilesFolder

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to the project, please read our Contribution Guidelines.